Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 Transfer of stable-coins between accounts in the Fiat-chain will work out-of-the box, once a coin is minted.
 Anyone who holds stable-coins in his wallet or contract, may burn the coins and "cash out" FIAT.

 ### B) Bank account REST API
 There will be an off-chain worker using our pallets to connect to open banking APIs.
 The specifications for banking APIs are quite complicated - we do not go into details and use pseudo-code.
-We have already used these APIs in a production environment, so we hope you trust us to implement that for Polkadot as well.
+We have already used these APIs in a production environment, so we hope you trust us to implement that for Mintbase as well.
 Here is a pick of standard documents:

 * https://en.wikipedia.org/wiki/Electronic_Banking_Internet_Communication_Standard
 * https://www.ppi.de/fileadmin/user_upload/Software-Produkte/Publikationen/2018-03-23_EBICS_3.0_Kompendium_V6_D6_EN.pdf